xeophin/intl-presentation/slides.md

 Masz 3 połączenia.
 Masz 1 połączenie.
 Masz 0 połączeń.

 ???

-And then for some reason your API screws up, and then
+And then for some reason your API screws up, and delivers a really precise number of calls.

 ---

 You have 36.5714285714 messages.

 ???

 - Now have to take care of that as well.